vastdevblog/octopress/source/_posts/2012-03-29-using-the-noscript-element-to-hide-html-elements-on-page-load.markdown

 In addition to being very simple this has the advantage of being a pure CSS solution and works on all browsers that I could test on (including Internet Explorer 6).
 I also verified this was compliant with [HTML5](http://www.w3.org/TR/html5/the-noscript-element.html#the-noscript-element).

-While I'm not making the argument that this was a very good use case to begin with I hope this can be useful a useful trick for others - certainly I'll add it to my own bad of tricks.
+While I'm not making the argument that this was a very good use case to begin with I hope this can be useful a useful trick for others - certainly I'll add it to my own bag of tricks.